ghorbani-mohammad/IELTS-Speaking-Preparation/003-picnic.md

 #### 1. Did you go on picnics when you were a child?
-"To be honest, hardly ever.
-There was a park just a stone's throw from our house, but we only ever played soccer or rode our bikes around it - we never used to bring any food.
-Instead, we tended to eat at one of the nearby restaurants because it was easier and they served better food than anything we could bring in a picnic basket!"
+"To be honest, **hardly ever**.
+There was a park just **a stone's throw from** our house, but we only ever played soccer or rode our bikes around it - we **never used to** bring any food.
+Instead, we **tended to** eat at one of the nearby restaurants because it was easier and they served better food than anything we could bring in a picnic basket!"

 ---
 #### 2. How often do you go on a picnic now?